kevinpapst/AdminLTEBundle/README.md

 - changed control-sidebar, content is now configurable both from admin-lte.yaml and ContextHelper
 - Symfony Flex recipe for easier integration
 - Webpack-Encore for compiling frontend-assets
-- added Demo application for easier testing and living documentation for first time users
+- added Demo application as living documentation for first time users and easier testing

 ## Installation